Where can I view work by Robert Lenkiewicz?

 No, we cannot value works.
 To obtain a valuation for insurance purposes or prior to a sale we recommend contacting a gallery or auction house experienced in dealing with Lenkiewicz's work.
-Suitable organizations include The Somerville Gallery, Plymouth Auction Rooms or Bearnes of Exeter.
+Suitable organizations include Plymouth Auction Rooms or Bearnes of Exeter.

 Can you authenticate my work by Robert Lenkiewicz?

-The Foundation does not currently have an authentication service.
+The Foundation cannot, for legal reasons, provide an authentication service.
 However, if you send us a photograph of the work with all available details (date, size, medium, inscriptions, provenance), we can indicate whether or not it would be considered acceptable for inclusion in the catalogue raisonné.

 Do you purchase original works by Lenkiewicz or other artists?